Inflammation is one of your body’s natural defence mechanisms. It helps your body to heal and is a vital tool for a healthy immune system.

 Chronic inflammation is a constant, low level inflammation that can increase with age and also if you are carrying extra weight.
 It has been linked to the development of heart disease, diabetes, depression, Alzheimer’s disease and even cancer.

-In some situations, the immune system can go haywire and produces chronic inflammation without any obvious trigger.
+In some situations, the immune system can go haywire and produce chronic inflammation without any obvious trigger.
 This is the case with auto immune diseases like inflammatory bowel disease (IBD).

 So, what can you do to reduce chronic inflammation in your body?